CGenie/data-exchange-formats/ASN.1/README.md

 [Encoding rules](http://www.oss.com/asn1/resources/asn1-made-simple/encoding-rules.html)
 `OpenSSL` [includes](https://www.openssl.org/docs/apps/asn1parse.html) an `ASN.1` parser: `openssl asn1parse -in ~/.ssh/id_rsa.asn1-test` (_WARNING_: file needs to be unencrypted, if it is encrypted use `openssl rsa -in <encrypted_file> -out <unencrypted_file>`).

+## Birth of ASN.1
+In 1984 the Telegraph and Telephone Consultative Commitee (part of the International Telecommunication Union) standardized the notation X.409 ("Message Handling Sytems: Presentation Transfer Syntax and Notation") developed by James White and Douglas Steedman.
+It defined the built-in types of: `ANY`, `BIT STRING`, `BOOLEAN`, `CHOICE`, `INTEGER`, `NULL`, `OCTET STRING`, `SEQUENCE`, `SEQUENCE OF`, `SET`, `SET OF` and the character string types: `IA5String`, `NumericString`, `PrintableString`, `T61String`, `VideotexString`, `GeneralizedTime`, `UTCTime`.
+This standard was independent of the Message Handling System and so other commitees started using it.
+They called it `ASN.1`, the ".1" implying in ISO way that there could be more such formats, but to this day there does not exist `ASN.2`. `ASN.1` was standardized on its own in 1987 under references ISO 8824 and ISO 8825.
+The ISO and ITU-T commitees have joined their forces in 1998.

 ## Random remarks
+- The specification breaks down into one or several modules.
+- The specifier can restrict which definitions it exports with the `EXPORTS` clause (without `EXPORTS` all definitions are exported).
+- The generality of `INTEGER` is sometimes held against `ASN.1` but the specifier can just add range definition and for example for range
+  `INTEGER (12345..12346)` the `PER` encoder would encode this number on a single bit.
 - The `ASN.1` bug: https://jbp.io/2015/06/11/cve-2015-1788-openssl-binpoly-hang/
 - ASN.1, protobuf - self-documenting, with JSON you need: return JSON, validate fields, document fields - that's 3 times rewriting code
 - Don't know how to define `DEFAULT` subtype of type, i.e.: